Experience Life at a Slower Pace

 A joint project of the Smethport Area Chamber of Commerce and the Allegheny National Forest Visitors Bureau, the Smethport Mansion District Brochure was developed following the designation of Smethport as the first heritage community along Pennsylvania Route 6.

 To obtain a brochure, stop by the McKean County Courthouse or the Smethport Visitors Center on Main Street.
-Brochures are also available at Hamlin Memorial Library and the Smethport Motel.
-An information kiosk in front of the Courthouse features a large-format map of Smethport along with walking tour brochures.
+Brochures are also available at the information kiosk in front of the Courthouse, which also features a large-format map of Smethport.

 Or you can get a copy of the walking tour map right now… Download a copy here.